Best GEO Tools in 2026 to Track and Improve AI Search Visibility

 That's the problem GEO tools solve.
 They track where and how your brand gets cited across AI engines, show you what competitors are getting mentioned for, and give you the data to close the gap.
 But the market for these tools is maturing fast, and the options look very different depending on your company size, budget, and which engines matter most to your audience.

-This guide covers the six strongest GEO platforms available in 2026, what each one actually does well, and how to pick the right one.
+This guide covers the seven strongest GEO platforms available in 2026, what each one actually does well, and how to pick the right one.

 What GEO Tools Actually Measure